 If you’re intimidated by the thought of doing nothing for 10, 15, 20 minutes, or, if (like me) you’ve tried meditation here and there, enjoyed a quiet moment at the end of class, but never really established a consistent practice, taking the time to do so now will help you process and fully experience the emotional aspects of your healing.
 Sitting with the pain and being vulnerable and open to the changes happening in your body are powerful ways of coping with injury and physical stress.

 A great way to get started is to try Yoga Journal’s 28-day Meditation Invitation, a free series of meditation videos led by the beautiful and wise Sally Kempton.
-Sign up for the daily emails and get started here.
+Sign up for the daily emails and get started here. *Editor’s Note: Unfortunately, this resource has been removed.
+For another great free meditation program, check out Oprah Winfrey and Deepak Chopra’s Meditation Experience.

 7. Explore the yoga in every moment